Sloshing, Steklov and corners: Asymptotics of Steklov eigenvalues for curvilinear polygons: Layer Potentials

 For the first statement in Lemma \ref{lem:differences}, part 1 of Lemma \ref{lem:heresthecontent} shows that it is sufficient to prove that

-with $C$ a constant depending only on the geometry of $\Omega$, and where the norms on the right-hand side are, in an abuse of notation, the operator norms of the operators with those kernels (so that, in particular, the operator denoted by $K_{\SL-\tilde\SL}$ in the RHS is the same as $\SL-\tilde\SL$ in the LHS).
+with $C$ a constant depending only on the geometry of $\Omega$, and where the norms on the right-hand side are, in an abuse of notation, the operator norms of the operators with those kernels (so that, in particular, the operator denoted by $K_{\SL-\tilde\SL}$ in the right-hand side is the same as $\SL-\tilde\SL$ in the left-hand side).

-To this end, let $\mathcal M$ be a Fourier multiplier operator on $L\mathbb S^1$, multiplying each basis element $e^{2\pi im s/L}$ by $1+|m|$.
+To this end, let $\mathcal M$ be a Fourier multiplier operator on $\mathbb{S}_L^1$, multiplying each basis element $\mathrm{e}^{2\pi \mathrm{i}m s/L}$ by $1+|m|$.
 Then, up to a factor of $L$ which we ignore as it can be absorbed into $C$, $\mathcal M$ is an isometric isomorphism from $L^2$ to $H^{-1}$.
 Thus

 Write out the Fourier expansions of $K_{\SL-\tilde\SL}(s,s')$ and of $f(s')$, ignoring all normalisation constants (which can be absorbed):

 Then by a direct calculation,

 But also by direct calculations,